 Are you at home with a sick child?
-What your child probably needs most is rest.
-But it's hard to get cranky, sick kids the rest they need without leaving the TV on all day.
+What she probably needs most is rest.
+And you can help her get the downtime she needs without leaving the TV on all day.

-"Don't worry if you're not super-crafty," says Asta.
+"Don't worry if you're not super-crafty," Asta says.
 The point is the process, not the end product.
 If your sick child can't come to the table, set up a folding tray on the bed or couch.

-- Photos.
+Photos.
 Look at baby pictures together.
-Scroll through them on your phone, computer, or digital camera -- or if you're old school, flip through an album or scrapbook.
+Scroll through them on your phone, computer, or digital camera -- or if you're old-school, flip through an album or scrapbook.

-- Audio books.
+Audiobooks.
 You don't have to buy them.
-Lots of sites offer free podcasts of children's stories that you can play on your computer, smart phone, or MP3 player.
-You can also check out audio books at your local library.
+Lots of sites offer free podcasts of children's stories that you can play on your computer, smartphone, or MP3 player.
+You can also check out audiobooks at your local library.

-- Video chats.
-Use your computer or smart phone to call up a grandparent or other relative using Skype or another service.
+Video chats.
+Use your computer or smartphone to call up a grandparent or other relative using Skype or another service.
 Seeing a friendly but faraway face could cheer up your child -- and give you a few minutes to yourself.